PaulZC/Pyrotechnic_Balloon_Cut-Down/ASSEMBLY.md

 Solder the remaining surface mount components by hand.
 There are many good surface mount soldering guides available on the web, including
 [this one](https://www.youtube.com/watch?v=QzoPxvIM2qE).

-Use a cotton bud (q-tip) dipped in Isopropyl Alcohol (IPA / Propanol / rubbing alcohol) to remove any flux residue.
+Use a cotton swab dipped in Isopropyl Alcohol (IPA / Propanol / rubbing alcohol) to remove any flux residue.

 All being well, your PCB should look like this: